 Why do we temperament assess?

-Since 1998, each dog at the Ottawa Humane Society must pass a temperament assessment and a health check in order to be approved for general adoption.
-We want to ensure the dogs we adopt into the community are temperamentally sound and safe.
-We want to ensure the adoption process is a positive and successful life experience.
-When someone adopts a dog not suitable for their family or their lifestyle, the probability of bonding with the dog, keeping the dog, and caring responsibly for the dog is not high.
-This will result in either the dog being returned to the OHS, or worse yet, passed from home to home to eventually be returned to the animal shelter.
+We want to make sure that each adoption is a positive and successful experience — for both the dog and the adoptive family.
+When someone adopts a dog that isn’t suitable for their family or their lifestyle, the chances of bonding with the dog, of keeping the dog, and of caring responsibly for the dog are low.
+This will usually end with the dog either being returned to the OHS, or worse yet, being passed from home to home to eventually be abandoned.
 In the process, the adoptive family has been emotionally scarred, someone has possibly been bitten, and the dog itself feels lost and confused.